The presidential race will mesmerize Americans over the next 11 months. The country hasn’t been this polarized since the Civil War.

 The return to sound money and limited government requires a 180-degree shift in ideology in Washington and an informed electorate.
 That isn’t going to happen until some hard lessons have been administered – most likely in the form of a dollar crisis.

-Trouble is, the political theater has become such a distraction.
+The trouble is, that political theater has become such a distraction.
 It’s harder to keep track of which problems have a political solution and which do not.

 The long slide into national bankruptcy is in the latter category.
 Prepare accordingly.